bitnami-labs/sealed-secrets/README.md

 A core value proposition of this tool is:

-> Encrypt your Secret into a SealedSecret, which *is* safe to store - even to a public repository.
+> Encrypt your Secret into a SealedSecret, which *is* safe to store - even inside a public repository.

 If you store anything in a version control storage, and in a public one in particular, you must assume you cannot ever delete that information.

-*If* a sealing key somehow leaks out of the cluster you must consider all your SealedSecret resources encrypted with that key as compromised.
+*If* a sealing key somehow leaks out of the cluster you must consider all your `SealedSecret` resources encrypted with that key as compromised.
 No amount of sealing key rotation in the cluster or even re-encryption of existing SealedSecrets files can change that.

-The best practice is to periodically rotate all your actual secrets (e.g. change the password) **and** craft new SealedSecret resource with those new secrets.
+The best practice is to periodically rotate all your actual secrets (e.g. change the password) **and** craft new `SealedSecret` resources with those new secrets.

-But if the sealed secrets controller were not renewing the *sealing key* that rotation would be moot, since the attacker could just decrypt the new secrets as well.
+But if the `SealedSecret` controller was not renewing the *sealing key* that rotation would be moot, since the attacker could just decrypt the new secrets as well.
 Thus, you need to do both: periodically renew the sealing key and rotate your actual secrets!

 ### Early key renewal